-Having taken into account all relevant factors, along with mapping exercises that have demonstrated a reduction in the numbers of people affected by noise from Bournemouth Airport, we have concluded that the current arrangements for managing noise are acceptable and that therefore no further action is required.
-However, we will continue to work with the local community to further reduce the impact of noise from operations at the airport wherever possible.
+BIAL have concluded that the current arrangements for managing noise are acceptable and that therefore no further action is required.
+BIAL will continue to work with the local community to further reduce the impact of noise from operations at the airport wherever possible.
 This is demonstrated with a continued commitment to noise monitoring and reduction measures as outlined in this review.

-We continue to seek a balance between the economic and social benefits provided by the operation of aircraft at the Airport and the resulting environmental impact, including noise.
+BIAL continue to seek a balance between the positive economic and social benefits provided by the operation of aircraft at the Airport and the resulting negative environmental impacts, including noise.
 Current government policy recognises this balance noting that the aviation sector is a major contributor to the economy, and the policy supports its growth within a framework which maintains a balance between the benefits of aviation and its costs, particularly climate change and noise.

-We hope that the wider changes we have put forward, in conjunction with the ongoing monitoring and review of the clauses of the Section 106 Agreement and those commitments already detailed in our 2011 and 2014 Noise Action Plans, provide reassurance that we have taken the opportunity to consider and react to feedback on our performance.
-We will continue to work closely with our ICC, airline colleagues and local community to ensure that over time we continue to improve our performance in this important area and try to make sure that we continue to reduce the effect aircraft noise has on their quality of life.
+BIAL will continue to work closely with the independent consultative committee, airline colleagues and the local community to ensure that over time BIAL continue to improve performance in this important area and try to make sure that BIAL continue to reduce the effect aircraft noise has on their quality of life.